1roco/1roco.github.io/README.md

 "Code grid positions for mobile first, revise use of root colors" "Code index style, start on gender style"
-"Not resolved line wrap for no-space between radio button and label"
+"Not resolved line wrap for no-space between radio button and label" "First completion of index and gender, check screen sizes for responsive build"